3dtrooper/TDT_CameraTools/README.md

 Version History

--- V 0.8 the key range is shown if the camera is animated, bug fixes (camera focus), octane support
+-- V 0.8 the key range is shown if the camera is animated, bug fixes (camera focus), octane support -- V 0.9 new sorting function to make the focus more reliable, bug fixes

 Installation